 Buying a Flat Above a Shop: Mixed-Use SDLT Rates

-A flat above a shop is classified as mixed-use property, meaning non-residential SDLT rates apply to the whole purchase — often saving thousands compared to residential rates.
+A flat above a shop is classified as mixed-use property, meaning non-residential SDLT rates apply to the whole purchase.
+This often saves thousands compared to residential rates.

 Last verified: April 2026